Cacsjep/acap_missing_features_docs/docs/download.md

 You can download the ACAP files from: [ACAP Missing Features Github](https://github.com/Cacsjep/acap_missing_features_docs/releases)

-!!! bug "Info"
-    If you are unsure whether your camera model uses the Artpec (7, 8) or CV25 chip, please use the [AXIS Product Selector](https://www.axis.com/support/tools/product-selector) or refer to **Obtain Chip and Architecture Section** below.
-    We are happy to help if you encounter any issues.

 #### Obtain Chip and Architecture

 | Chip        | Architecture |